The Church of Jesus Christ of Latter-day Saints: Political involvement in the U.S.

 The LDS Church states it generally takes no partisan role in politics, but encourages its members to play an active role as responsible citizens in their communities, including becoming informed about issues and voting.
 The church maintains that the faith's values can be found among many political parties.
 It also generally does not take sides in global conflicts.

 A 2012 Pew Center on Religion and Public Life survey indicated that 74 percent of U.S. members lean towards the Republican Party.
 Some liberal members say they feel that they have to defend their worthiness due to political differences.
 Democrats and those who lean Democrat made up 18 percent of church members surveyed in the 2014 Pew Research Center's Religious Landscape Survey.

 The church sometimes involves itself in politics when it believes the issues at hand to have moral implications or that they "directly affect [its] mission, teachings or operations."
-The church played an important role in defeating same-sex marriage legalization in Hawaii, Alaska, Nebraska, Nevada, California, and Utah.
+The church played an important role in striking down same-sex marriage legalization in Hawaii, Alaska, Nebraska, Nevada, California, and Utah.
 It supported a gay rights bill in Salt Lake City which bans discrimination against homosexual persons in housing and employment, opposed gambling, opposed storage of nuclear waste in Utah, and supported an approach to U.S. immigration policy as outlined in the Utah Compact.
 It also opposed a ballot initiative legalizing medicinal marijuana in Utah, but supported a possible alternative to it.
 In 2019 and 2021, the church stated its opposition to the Equality Act, which would prohibit discrimination in the United States on the basis of sexual orientation and gender identity, but supported alternate legislation that it said would protect both LGBTQ rights and religious freedom.
 In 2022, the church stated its support for the Respect for Marriage Act—which codified same-sex marriage as legal in the United States—due to the "protections for religious freedom" it included.

 In the 117th United States Congress, there are nine LDS Church members, including all six members of Utah's congressional delegation, all of whom are Republicans.
-Utah's current governor, Spencer Cox, is a church member, as are supermajorities in both houses of the Utah State Legislature.
+Utah's current governor, Spencer Cox, is a church member, as are super majorities in both houses of the Utah State Legislature.